 When we start painting many are confused by the paint media, there is acrylic, gouache, oil, watercolour so what are the differences?
 Which one are best for the beginner?
 I will explain the characteristics of each type of paint media.

 Acrylic paint is fast-drying paint, water-soluble and becomes water-resistant when dry.
-The paints are made from a by-product of the plastic industry so they are fairly new as a media and have become much more popular in the last few decades.
+The paints are made from a by-product of the plastic industry so they are fairly new as an art medium (1960’s) and have become much more popular in the last few decades.

 There are ways around the fast-drying qualities, you can buy mediums to slow the process.
 The other tip I have is not to use a plastic palette, they will dry and stick to plastic making removal very difficult and damaging the palette.
 You will need to buy a ‘Stay Wet’ palette, this is a type of non porous surface with a moist layer underneath that allows the acrylics stay moist.
 See my post What are Acrylics? for more advice.

 Watercolours are traditionally used in watery washes where the paints are diluted with water and colours are layered to build up stronger colours.
 They are water-based and come in tubes or blocks.
 The blocks or tubes are fairly small as they are designed to be diluted with water so you don’t use much paint.

 There are two basic techniques; ‘wet on wet’ and ‘wet on dry’.
 As the names suggests ‘wet on wet’ means working with wet paint on wet paint sometimes on moist paper.
 This technique is quite loose and requires some skill and confidence as the washes bleed into one another and can create quite nice but unpredictable results.
 ‘Wet on dry’ is as the name suggests, working with wet paint on dry paint and paper, this way of working is a bit more controlled as colours are build up with each layer.